At a Glance

 ✨Showcase Your Clinical Expertise

 As a Functional Assessor, your clinical background is crucial.
 Be prepared to discuss your experience as a Physiotherapist, Occupational Therapist, or Paramedic in detail.
-Highlight specific cases where you made significant assessments and decisions.
+Highlight specific cases where you made significant assessments and decisions, demonstrating your ability to apply your skills effectively.

 ✨Demonstrate Empathy and Communication Skills

-This role requires sensitivity and compassion.
-During the interview, provide examples of how you've effectively communicated with patients, especially in challenging situations.
-Show that you can listen actively and respond appropriately.
+This role requires sensitivity and compassion when dealing with individuals facing disabilities.
+During the interview, provide examples of how you've successfully communicated with patients or clients, especially in challenging situations.
+This will show that you can uphold best practice standards while being understanding.

 ✨Prepare for Scenario-Based Questions